Mikito-Coder/PreworkiOS/README.md

 1)Easily accesible whwn I need to understand any concept ior topic.
 2)I have phone interacting with it

-I want to make an app that links people with similar interests.
-It allows people to pick a topic or something random they want to talk to someomne about and it links them up based on their geographical location or timezone.
-It allows them to choose people to meet(Virtually or in person).
-For example a University Student who wants to meet with some students on subjects like calculus 2.
-Cn easily go to the app and find a match.
+My objective is to create an application that enhances connections among individuals who possess mutual interests.
+This application will empower users to choose a particular topic of interest or even engage in conversations about random subjects, subsequently linking them with others based on their geographic location or timezone.
+Users will have the flexibility to opt for virtual or in-person meetings, as the app will grant them the freedom to select preferred individuals to connect with.
+For example, a university student in search of fellow classmates to discuss subjects like calculus 2 or collaborate with partners for app development projects will easily discover suitable matches through the app, simplifying the process of finding like-minded individuals.

 ## Notes

-Describe any challenges encountered while building the app.
+During the process of developing the app, I did not encounter any significant challenges.
+Looking ahead, I am eager to incorporate additional features into the app in the future.

 ## License